DIRECTLab/carla-energy-consumption/docs/notes/carlaUE5_notes.md

 ## Kenworth Truck Notes
 * I made my own Torque Curve, will need to get data or something on a true EV 6 wheeler truck torque curve.
-  * Also just left the gears settings default.
+  * Gears settings default.
 * Changed the set mass to 9752Kg, hoping that will make it drive more like an actual semi.
   * Was set at 1800Kg before.
   * Upon changing, the truck does not move anymore, I think I need to change up the torque curve.
   * Changed the Max Torque to 5000.
 The truck does move now, however it drives with some odd behavior.
     * Weird bouncing at times where the road appears to be smooth.
     * It seems to keep hitting bumps in the road that are not there.
+    * Struggles to make turns nicely (swings too wide, hitting other vehicles and obstacles)

 ## TODOs
 1. Shut off background display to speed things up